bentonperet/Saga/Saga Pryor DC/Basis of Design/7BOD - Electrical (CSI Div 26).md

 - **Available Substations (Kamo Power Electric Co-op):**
   - **Sportsman Substation (SW):** 345 kV service, 3 lines
   - **Dry Gulch Substation (N):** 161 kV service, 2 lines
 - **Note:** Final voltage selection (345 kV vs 161 kV) depends on utility interconnection study, available capacity, and comparative economics.
-May change to 161 kV service with 161kV/13.8kV transformers if substation cost savings justify it.
+If the utility saving favor purchasing a larger step-down transformer, it may be the ideal path.
+Or if there is no savings, and the 161 kV service is possible then that may be the better economic decision.
 - **Capacity:** 25-30 MVA (sized for 24 MW master plan + solar/BESS)
 - **Metering:** Revenue-grade metering at transmission voltage (utility-owned)
 - **Protection:** Distance relay, differential, overcurrent per utility standards